POWER the JESUS WAY

 March 2022

-Understandings about the meaning of power are multiple and varied.
-How Christians define the concept of power is shaped by the picture they have of Jesus.
-If, for instance, they picture him, as “a conquering warrior, a man’s man who takes no prisoners and wages a holy war,”[1] then their practice of power will lean towards militancy, brute force, violence and may include recourse to lethal weapons.
+Understandings about the meaning of power are multiple and varied, even among Christians.
+The way the concept of power is defined, is shaped by the picture we have of Jesus.
+If, for instance, he’s pictured as “a conquering warrior, a man’s man who takes no prisoners and wages a holy war,”[1] then our practice of power will lean towards militancy, brute force, violence, including recourse to lethal weapons.
 I think we saw something like this in the January 6 assault on the U. S. Capitol that ended up being both destructive of property and costly of human lives (some died).
 Many attackers claimed to be Christian, and brandished Christian symbols and signs.
+They also carried lethal weapons and were willing to violently attack those who opposed them.
 They believed that what they did was done in the name of Jesus.
-Perhaps they saw themselves as warriors for Jesus waging a holy war against their (or Jesus’?) enemy.
+Perhaps they saw themselves as warriors for Jesus waging a holy war against their enemy.

 The four Gospels tell us much about Jesus and his way of exercising power and I believe we should read them regularly.
 But for this brief essay, I turn to the last book of the Bible, Revelation.
-The visions in this book are rich in symbols that reflect ways that power is exercised, and by whom.
-They give us much to work with as we too struggle to know how to exercise power the Jesus’ Way.
+The visions in this book are rich in symbols that reflect ways how power is exercised, and by whom.
+They give us much to work with as we too struggle to know how to exercise power the Jesus’ Way and not the way of the world and the devil.

 Symbols of power in Revelation

 One of Revelation’s power images that depicts a forceful, muscular kind of power, and an image that catches my imagination, is the dragon (ch.
 12).
 With one flick of its tail, it can send a third of the stars hurtling to the earth.
 I suspect many of us wanted that kind of power after the 9/11 attack on the U.S., and perhaps some wanted it on January 6th.
 If only we could access dragon-power, we think, we’d decisively defeat our opposition and our destructive and cruel enemies.
-Whenever I hear political candidates bragging that, if elected, they’d “carpet bomb” or “bomb the bleep out of” our enemies, or hear religious leaders urging their followers to be warriors for God by training to use violent, even ruthless means to defeat the enemy, I think of Revelation’s dragon.
+Whenever I hear political candidates bragging that, if elected, they’d “carpet bomb” or “bomb the bleep out of” our enemies, or hear religious leaders urging their followers to be warriors for God, to own and use guns to violently to defeat the enemy, I think of Revelation’s dragon.
 Those politicians and religious leaders have chosen dragon-power.

 Another image of seeming forceful, muscular power is in the second vision of Jesus in chapters four and five where he’s called “the Lion of the tribe of Judah” (5:5).
 A lion, a common symbol for power, is no push-over creature, but one to be feared.
 It suggests the kind of power we want when we’re under attack from an enemy.
-We like Jesus as a Lion and it’s tempting to focus on this image.
-However, neither Revelation nor the rest of the New Testament does so.
-This is the only time in Scripture that Jesus is symbolized with the image of a lion.
-Elsewhere in Scripture, the lion is used as a symbol of disaster, as in the Psalms,[5] or the devil, as in Peter’s warning, “Like a roaring lion your adversary the devil prowls around, looking for someone to devour” (1 Pet 5:8).
+It’s not surprising that this is a favorite image among those Christians who promote violence and guns.
+Jesus as a Lion is a wonderful image and it’s tempting to focus on it, as supporter of violence do.
+However, neither Revelation nor the rest of the New Testament focuses on it.
+This one verse in Revelation is the only time in Scripture that Jesus is symbolized with the image of a lion.
+Elsewhere in Scripture, the lion is used as a symbol of disaster, as in the Psalms,[5] or of the devil, as in Peter’s warning, “Like a roaring lion your adversary the devil prowls around, looking for someone to devour” (1 Pet 5:8).
+It isn’t an image of Jesus.

 A lamb doesn’t make us think of Jesus as “a conquering warrior, a man’s man who takes no prisoners and wages a holy war.”
 Of course, we know that Jesus is powerful and will restore all creation under God’s Sovereign rule, subduing all God’s enemies.
 But the lamb as a symbol for Jesus, especially a wounded lamb, should cause us to rethink the meaning of power and the kind of power God in Jesus exercises.
 His way of power has very little in common with how many define it today.
 Jesus’ way isn’t a ruthless force violently destroying our enemies.
 And it’s Jesus’ way of power that should be a Christian’s guide on how to exercise it.